GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 • Physician-R: programs that are reserved for physicians who have had prior graduate medical education.
 Reserved programs offer PGY-2 positions that begin in the year of the Match.

-So, what programs you can apply to during SOAP, depends on your Match status.
+So, the programs you can apply to during SOAP, depends on your Match status.

 Picture